stablekernel/aqueduct/_posts/2016-06-20-getting-started.md

 Now, there isn't any magic here.
 When a route has a path variable and a request comes in that matches that path variable, the router will add a map containing the path variable name (in this case, `index`) and the value for that path variable for the specific request.
 As you know, an `HTTPController` already looks at the HTTP method of an incoming request to determine which handler method to use.
 When the request has a path variable map added to it by the router, the `HttpController` also looks at the arguments to each of your handler methods.

 It then looks at the name of the argument - `getQuestionAtIndex` has an argument named `index` - and if that argument name matches the name of the path variable in `route`, it selects that method to handle the request.

+The More You Know: Multi-threading and Application State
+---
+In this simple exercise, we used a constant list of question as the source of data for the questions endpoint.
+For a simple getting-your-feet-wet demo, this is fine.

+However, in a real application, it is important that we don't keep any mutable state in a pipeline or any request handlers.
+This is for three reasons.
+First, it's just bad practice - web servers should be stateless.
+They are facilitators between a client and a repository of data, not a repository of data themselves.
+A repository of data is typically a database.

+Second, the way `aqueduct` applications are structured makes it really difficult to keep state.
+For example, `HTTPController` is instantiated each time a new request comes in.
+Any state they have is discarded after the request is finished processing.
+This is intentional - you won't run into an issue when scaling to multiple server instances in the future, because the code is already structured to 'statelessly' run across a number of isolates.

+Finally, isolates. `aqueduct` is set up to run on multiple isolates (the `numberOfInstances` argument for the `Application`'s `start` method).
+An isolate is effectively a thread that shares no memory with other isolates.
+If we were to keep track of state in some way, that state would not be reflected across all of the isolates running on this web server.
+So depending on which isolate grabbed a request, it may have different state than you might expect.
+Again, `aqueduct` forces you into this model on purpose.

+Isolates will spread themselves out across CPUs on the host machine.
+Having multiple isolates running the same stateless web server on one machine allows for faster request handling.
+Each isolate also maintains its own set of resources, like database connections.